-------------- --- CALL FOR PAPERS --------------

 metaheuristic and the multi-objective optimisation communities can

 meet and discuss novel approaches.
-The workshop will cover a wide variety
+The workshop will cover a wide variety of

 MOMH topics as :